 Greycloaks - The entry level ranking of the Valeborne.
 The Greycloaks act as both the kingdom's primary security as well as its lesser clergy.
 While mainly seen as the lesser authorities of the Kingdom of Myllenoris, the Greycloaks serve as the primary defense to their home and the Vale.
 These soldiers and guards have proven themselves one way or another within their community.
 It is said that by simply donning the mantle of the Greycloak draws some lesser spirits toward the wearer while in the Vale, given the cape itself is laced with a particular silk, known as spectral thread, that can only be found within the depths of Myllenoris’ most sacred gardens.
 Though these manifestations are nothing truly noteworthy, personal prayers, vows, and thoughts are often spoken aloud while traveling within the misty forests within their Kingdom where the first of the Teraphim were given a second chance at life.

 The Rite of the Chrysalis

-In some rare instances it is rumored that a non-Teraphim mortal can bind with a strong spirit in order to trade their beating heart for a crystalized one.
+In some rare instances it is rumored that a non-Teraphim mortal can become a chosen of Aschea.
 It is one of the Teraphim’s most sacred rituals and one that is spoken of with great reverence.
 Those who are welcomed to undergo such a transformation are those who the Teraphim entrust wholly, loyal friends and neighbors who have earned not only their utmost trust, but their love as well.

 Skill Tree (OOC)